Kickstarter Tabletop Alert: Your Perspective Matters in 'Block and Key'

 How to Play Block and Key

-You can download a copy of the rulebook here.
+You can download a draft of the rulebook here.

 The Goal